glasnonck/WalkmeshVisualizer/README.md

 [![Enhancements](https://img.shields.io/github/issues-search/Glasnonck/WalkmeshVisualizer?label=enhancements&color=yellowgreen&query=is%3Aopen+label%3Aenhancement)](https://github.com/glasnonck/WalkmeshVisualizer/labels/enhancement)
 [![Other](https://img.shields.io/github/issues-search/Glasnonck/WalkmeshVisualizer?label=other&color=blue&query=is%3Aopen+label%3Abug+-label%3Aenhancement)](https://github.com/glasnonck/WalkmeshVisualizer/issues?q=is%3Aopen+-label%3Abug+-label%3Aenhancement)

 A visualizer for Star Wars: Knights of the Old Republic (KotOR) 1 and 2 that overlays module walkmeshes.
-This is intented to be used as an exploratory tool for speedrunners.
+This is intented to be used as an exploratory tool for speedrunners or game modders.
 An installation of either KotOR 1 or 2 is required to make use of this tool.

 ## Features
 * Display module walkmeshes of KotOR 1 and 2.